swanchain/python-swan-sdk/docs/sample_tutorial.md

 ### 3. Connect to Swan Payment Contract

-Payment of SwanHub deployment is paid through Swan Payment Contract.
+Payment of Orchestrator deployment is paid through Swan Payment Contract.
 To navigate the contract ABIs.
 First create a `SwanContract()` instance:
 ```python
 from swan.contract.swan_contract import SwanContract